 (The Atlantic, September 8, 2010)

 In fact, the only thing newsworthy about this interview is what Castro did not say.
-Because, despite his admission and all of the capitalist reforms the Castros are implementing, he gave no hint that he now believes that his socialist revolution, which he has championed for over 50 years, is a complete and utter failure.
+Because, despite his admission and all the capitalist reforms the Castros are implementing, he gave no hint of changed belief.
+His socialist revolution, which he championed for over 50 years, is a complete and utter failure — but Castro won’t say so.

 And, given that the Chinese have managed to maintain totalitarian political control while building a capitalist economy that is the envy of the world, is it any wonder the Castros are seeking to emulate them?